(1) On application by a company, the registrar of companies may strike the company's name off the register.

 (a) stating that the registrar may exercise the power under this section in relation to the company, and

-(b) inviting any person to show cause why that should not be done.
+(b) inviting any person to show cause why

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.